Some people say you never recover from grief, but I know you can because I did. And this psalm will aid you on the path to recovery.

 Background to Psalm 23

 David, the humble boy shepherd and later the King of Israel, wrote this Psalm, which appears to be about his own personal experience.
 David declares that God is his Shepherd.
-He precedes to paint a beautiful word picture of the excellent care that God gives amid suffering.
+He proceeds to paint a beautiful word picture of the excellent care that God gives amid suffering.

 When David was a shepherd, his job was to look after the pregnant ewes (Ps 78:70,71).
 He knew how to nurture his flock.